On the bias, risk and consistency of sample means in multi-armed bandits: Risk of sample mean under arms with finite moments

 Note that if the choosing rule $\kappa$ is equal to $k$ (so that $I_q(\kappa, \D_{\Tau}) =0$), the $\ell_1$ risk bound \eqref{eq::1/2-norm_bound_finite_moment} matches to the nonadaptive standard $\ell_1$ risk bound, of order of $\sigma_k / \sqrt{n}$, with the sample size $n$ replaced by the logarithmically discounted effective sample size $\tilde{n}^{\eff,1}_k$.
 In Section~\ref{subSec::fixed_target}, we derive an alternative bound that depend on the undiscounted effective sample size $n_k^{\eff}$, for a fixed target arm and at a stopping time, by assuming stronger tail conditions.

 One may wonder whether the logarithmic discounting factor in the normalized risk is necessary to derive a finite upper bound.
-For arms with finite variance, we can show that in general there is no finite upper bound on the normalized risk $\mathbb{E} \left[N_{k}(\Tau) \left(\hat{\mu}_{k}(\Tau)- \mu_{k} \right)^2 \right]$ by using the following example.
+For arms with finite variance, the following example shows that in general there is no finite upper bound on the normalized risk $\mathbb{E} \left[N_{k}(\Tau) \left(\hat{\mu}_{k}(\Tau)- \mu_{k} \right)^2 \right]$.